willardperalta/willardperalta.github.io/projects/fcc.md

 <a href="https://www.freecodecamp.org/willardperalta" target="_blank">A link to my freeCodeCamp profile!</a>

 ## All of my Codepens
 I created all my small projects in Codepen, an interactive website where you can code small projects.
 These projects were part of the curriculum as well.
 The objective of these projects were to simply practice using the technologies that I learned in the freeCodeCamp tutorials.
-Different projects had varying levels of difficulty, below is my favorite one I've done so far!
-Below that are the rest of them. <br/>
+Different projects had varying levels of difficulty, below is my favorite one I've done! <br/>

 <p class="codepen" data-height="265" data-theme-id="light" data-default-tab="js,result" data-user="Willard_Peralta" data-slug-hash="RwWdwBB" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="5/22/20 D3.js Heat map FCC">
   <span>See the Pen <a href="https://codepen.io/Willard_Peralta/pen/RwWdwBB">